Cecil Jackson-Cole: Oxfam

 The driving force behind the continued existence of the Oxford Committee was Jackson-Cole.

 The Oxford Committee for Famine Relief (subsequently Oxfam) was formed with Jackson-Cole as first honorary secretary.
 He became the business brain and dynamic driving force behind this relief and development agency.
 In 1948 the question arose of whether Oxfam should terminate its activities because Europe was felt to be on the road to recovery.
 The committee decided unanimously against this, and Jackson-Cole spearheaded the growth and expansion of the charity.
 For five years he virtually ran it himself.
 As a member of Oxfam's council of management he retained his interest and involvement until 1979, serving as secretary emeritus in later years.
-His vision led to the setting up of autonomous Oxfams in Canada, Quebec, the US, and Belgium.
+His vision led to the setting up of autonomous Oxfams in Quebec in Canada, the US, and Belgium.

-Despite the improvements in European conditions, there was throughout the world great suffering and need, and as long as this was so – and surely it would indefinitely be so – 'the work' must go on.
-An efficient if modest vehicle has been developed.
+Despite the improvements in European conditions, there was throughout the world great suffering and need, and as long as this was so – 'the work' must go on.
+An efficient if modest vehicle had been developed.
 When the Committee met in September 1948 to discuss whether to close down, Jackson-Cole had laid the groundwork for a decision in favour of widening the scope of its activities.

-Jackson-Cole's most important contribution to Oxfam, and to the charitable movement in Britain generally, was to discard this conceptual straitjacket.
-In doing so, he trod on toes, and ruffled feathers, but his vision and persistence, backed by his reliance on his own company to provide risk capital, eventually changed the face of charitable activity in the UK.
 His contributions to Oxfam were recognised in 2002 with a blue plaque outside 17 Broad Street, where he helped establish the first Oxfam gift shop.